DevSteg/personal-portfolio/README.md

     * Form testing, test submitted the form to test that all the fields require the correct information.
     By doing this I realised that the *value* attribute in the input tag should of been *placeholder*.

+    * When the personal info section on the about me page switches to the mobile view, it was being prevented from spanning the full width of the page by the row and container fluid class brought over by bootstrap.
+    This was fixed by setting the padding & margin left and right to 0 when the screen size reaches 1024px.
+(Solution found on Stack Overflow)

+    * While testing the navbar hamburger toggler in mobile view I found the links were appearing the right of the button, I found this was caused by some CSS written which was deleted.
+    When the code was deleted the nav links would then push the js-logo image down underneath the links, to solve this I refactored the navbar html code so the logo appears to the left of the nav links.

     - #### Device/Browser Testing
         * Chrome
         * Firefox